-International students will apply in the same manner as students in the U.S. Liaison, the provider of GradCAS, has a partnership with World Education Services (WES), the leader in international credential evaluations, to manage/verify transcripts from foreign institutions, or the institution can partner with another transcript evaluation provider or evaluate the transcript in-house.
+International students will apply in the same manner as students in the U.S. Liaison, the provider of GradCAS, has a partnership with World Education Services (WES) and Educational Credential Evaluators (ECE), the leaders in international credential evaluations, to manage/verify transcripts from foreign institutions, or the institution can partner with another transcript evaluation provider or evaluate the transcript in-house.

 Which CRM, SIS and ERP systems can import CAS data?

 All CRM, SIS and ERP systems tailored for institutions of higher education have the ability to import external applicant data via one or more configurable tools native to each system.
 GradCAS’s “Export Manager” tool provides agnostic, simple-to-configure exports of any subset of applicant data an ERP/SIS system needs, filtered by any criteria schools may choose to apply.
 These exports are available in numerous formats to simplify the import process for the school.
 The most common systems used by our university clients include BannerTM, DatatelTM, PeopleSoftTM and JenzabarTM, among others.